Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## experimentalContentCheckDisabled

-Allow playing Minecraft experimental content in the game by adding data packs.
+Allow playing Minecraft experimental content in the game by adding data packs  (need restart server).

 < Available for Minecraft >= 1.19 >